 The photographer arranged the cream of Bogota’s uninhibited into a gigantic triangle in the vast cobbled Bolivar plaza.
 In every imaginable flesh tone, chill bumps and all, this 12,000-legged nude public art installation posed stock still surrounded by the city’s great cathedral and government buildings.
 The artist allowed no hats or other coverings … nothing except glasses, for those who desired to see the astonishments around them.
 Tunick also asked his Colombian models to wear only tranquil expressions, no smiles.

 His camera went click, click, click.
 A drone flew over, recording the event from on high.
 The images soon go on full frontal display in the Museo de Arte Moderno de Bogotá.

 I’ll be watching for that memo.

-Back in the 1970s, I attended the University of Alabama for seven years.
+1970s, I attended the University of Alabama for seven years.
 Somehow, in 14 semesters on and around campus, I amassed enough academic credits to qualify, magnificently as a sophomore.
 (I’m not making this up.)
 This surely stands as some kind of record for stiff-arming adulthood and responsibility.
 It took hard work to be so shiftless.

 In fact, if you crack open a dictionary to find the meaning of the word sophomoric, you’ll very possible find an illustration of sophomore McNair alongside that term.
 Note the princely poetic nose in the air—that McNair fellow knew for drop-dead certain that, in this life, sensation mattered more than perspiration.
 The open mouth?
 He’s not a mouth-breather!
 He’s a quipster!
 He’s a wit!
 He’s the new Oscar Wilde!